Toward optimal exponent pairs: Acknowledgements

 \section{Acknowledgements}

 We thank T. Oliveira e Silva for discussions on an earlier version of this work.
-We also thank O.~Bordell\`{e}s, D. R.~Heath-Brown, M.~Huxley, B.~Kerr, O.~Ramar\'{e}, I.~Shparlinski, N.~Watt, A.~Weingartner and T.~Wooley for their kind feedback upon the first preprint of this article.
-Many thanks to G. Debruyne for spotting some errors in our first preprint.
+Many thanks to G. Debruyne and T. Tao for spotting some errors in our preprint.
+Additionally, we thank O.~Bordell\`{e}s, D. R.~Heath-Brown, M.~Huxley, B.~Kerr, O.~Ramar\'{e}, I.~Shparlinski, N.~Watt, A.~Weingartner and T.~Wooley for their kind feedback upon the first preprint of this article.
 Last but not least we would like to express our gratitude to the anonymous referee for multiple helpful suggestions.